-The Ampfield Art Class is now in it's sixteenth year.
+The Ampfield Art Class is now in its seventeenth year.
 It takes place on a Thursday afternoon between 2pm and 4pm in Ampfield Village Hall (SO51 9BJ).
 If you are an absolute beginner or if you would like to develop your skills further then come along and join our enthusiastic, friendly and informal group.
 Help and guidance is given on an individual basis.
 Each session costs £5 and refreshments are included .
 The class will finish on Thursday 13th December for the Christmas break, the Spring term will begin on January 3rd 2019.
 New students are always very welcome to join us.

 If you would like more information please contact Julie on 02380 254587.